 - Do not leave cylinders inside the trunk or inside a closed vehicle.

-You should NOT transport Propane or CO2 unless you can ventilate your vehicle / keep all the windows open and keep the cylinder upright at all times.
+You should NOT transport cylinders of compressed gases unless you can ventilate your vehicle / keep all the windows open and keep the cylinder upright at all times.

 Loading and Unloading Compressed Gas Cylinders

 You should consider how you are going to get the cylinders in and out of your vehicle safely without injury to you or others.
 Falling cylinders are particularly dangerous and many people are hurt when moving cylinders.